Resources for Apprentices

 We have also included a reference portion of the farm application, to take previous farm worker’s experiences with each farm into account.
 These references are posted publicly on the profiles, and we hope to remain an ally and advocate of farmers and apprentices throughout the season.

-A: Apprentice Link is run by Organic Growers School (OGS).
-Organic Growers School is the premier provider of practical organic education in the Southern Appalachians.
+Apprentice Link is run by Organic Growers School (OGS).
+OGS is the premier provider of practical organic education in the Southern Appalachians.
 We are building a mutually supportive network of prosperous farmers, productive gardeners and informed consumers engaged in creating healthy communities.
 Apprentice Link is primarily focused on farms in Western North Carolina (WNC) offering apprenticeships that use organic and sustainable production methods.